 Daydreamer

-Daydreamer is a sculptural series of illuminated, slowly rotating public benches, accompanied by gentle music.
-Conceived to create a ritual around a moment of pause in the urban realm, the artwork stimulates imagination and relaxation, and encourages a communal, synced up experience in a shared, calming soundscape.
+A sculptural series of interactive, slowly rocking benches compose gentle music and encourage synced up choreographies.
+Conceived to create a ritual around a moment of pause in the urban realm, the artwork stimulates a communal experience in a soothing soundscape.

 Can cities be built for collective daydreaming?